 Vice President, Access Services

-Milo Medin has been a part of the Internet development community for more than 25 years.
-He is currently the vice president of access services at Google, where he oversees a number of projects to improve access to the Internet.
+Milo has been a part of the Internet development community for more than 25 years.
+He is currently the vice president of Access Services at Google, where he oversees a number of projects to improve access to the Internet.

 Milo majored in computer science at UC Berkeley.
 He participated in a number of public policy forums, including two National Academy of Sciences panels, given testimony in Congress and before the Federal Communications Commission on Broadband technology policy, and served on the PCAST working group Spectrum Sharing.
 He holds several patents in the field of network access technology, and sits on the FCC's Technical Advisory Committee.